Corey Small

-Corey Small (born March 23, 1987 in St. Catharines, Ontario) is a Canadian lacrosse player who plays for the Buffalo Bandits of the National Lacrosse League and formerly the Hamilton Nationals in Major League Lacrosse.
+Corey Small (born March 23, 1987, in St. Catharines, Ontario) is a Canadian professional lacrosse player who plays for the Toronto Rock of the National Lacrosse League and formerly the Hamilton Nationals in Major League Lacrosse.

 High school career

 Small attended Holy Cross Catholic Secondary School in St. Catharines.
 During his senior year at Holy Cross, he helped lead the Raiders to a provincial championship.

 Canadian Box career

 Junior

 Small played for the St. Catharines Athletics in the OLA Junior A Lacrosse League from to 2004 to 2008.
 In 2005, he won the Gaylord Powless Sportsmanship Award.
 During his 5 years for the Athletics, Small totaled up 127 goals and 278 points in just 102 games.
 He would also round up 40 goals and 77 points in 30 playoff games.

 Senior

 Small was selected 2nd overall in the 2009 Major Series Lacrosse draft by the Kitchener-Waterloo Kodiaks, just ahead of former Athletics teammate Dan Coates.
 Small finished his first season with the Kodiaks with 13 goals and 35 points.